infinum/eightshift-docs/docs/guides/config.md

 Returns the project environment variable descriptor.

 Used for defining global settings depending on the environment of the project.
-Can be one of, but not limited to, develop, staging, production.
+It can be one of, but not limited to, develop, staging, production.

 Defaults to 'develop' (as to not cache manifest in transient) if not otherwise defined in wp-config.php